Chew the fat: Modern usage

 Chew-The-Fat.com is a UK-based website (now moved to chew-the-fat.org.uk) hosting a web forum, described as "The chat forum your mother warned you about", devoted to chat, gossip, and humorous banter and cartoons.

 Chew The Fat is a food and travel podcast, presented and produced by GastroGays (Russell Alford and Patrick Hanlon), which focuses on food personalities and producers across Ireland and the UK, including Nigella Lawson, Donal Skehan and Niamh Kavanagh.

 Email hoax

-In 1999, a widespread hoax called "Life in the 1500s", false information was circulated through email regarding "chew the fat".
+In 1999, in a widespread hoax called "Life in the 1500s", false information was circulated through email regarding "chew the fat".
 Among offering explanations for many phrases, the email stated: